GuiDupont/ft_services_42/README.md

 - Influxdb (using telegraf)
 - Grafana

 Except MetalLB, all are running on pods based on Alpine.
-When a pod crashes, its data are preseved and the pod is automatically relaunch, thanks respectively to volume persistence and livenessprob Kubernetes features.
+When a pod crashes, its data are preserved and a new pod is automatically relaunch, using respectively volume persistence feature and livenessprob feature.

 For questions, contact me at gdupont@student.42.fr